EC-Nordbund/denomailer/README.md

 Feel free to contribute by:

 1. creating issues for bugs and feature requests (note that you have to use the bug template to get support)
 2. contribute code but keep in mind
-   - for small changes you can just create a PR
+   - for small changes, you can just create a PR
    - for bigger changes please create an issue before!
-This will help to reduce time creating PR that are not merged.
+This will help to reduce the time creating a PR that is not merged.
    - if you fix a bug please add a test that fails before your fix
 3. contribute tests, fix typos, ...